CrowdStrike/ansible_collection_falcon/roles/falcon_installation/README.md

 Installation
 =========

-This role will install or uninstall the CrowdStrike Falcon Sensor.
+This role will install the CrowdStrike Falcon Sensor.

 Requirements
 ------------